kibexd/workers-rights-watch-website/MEETING-GUIDE.md

 **Your Response (Stand firm but offer flexibility):**

 *"I've already priced this very fairly for the work involved.
-I worked 8 months on this, and KES 75,000 works out to less than KES 10,000 per month for all this work.*
+I worked 8 months on this, and KES 85,000 works out to less than KES 11,000 per month for all this work.*

-*However, I can be flexible on the PAYMENT SCHEDULE:*
+*However, I understand budget constraints for NGOs.
+Let me offer you some flexibility:*

-**OPTION 1: Current plan (50/50)**
+**OPTION 1: Discount for immediate agreement**
-- KES 37,500 now
+- If we can sign today: **KES 77,000** (KES 8,000 discount!)
-- KES 37,500 on delivery
+- Payment: KES 38,500 now + KES 38,500 on delivery

-**OPTION 2: Three payments (if it helps your budget)**
-- KES 25,000 now
+- This discount is only available if we sign this week

+**OPTION 2: Standard rate with flexible payments**
-- KES 25,000 in 30 days
+- Total: KES 85,000
-- KES 25,000 on final delivery
+- Three payments: KES 30,000 + KES 30,000 + KES 25,000
+- Or four payments: KES 22,000 + KES 21,000 + KES 21,000 + KES 21,000

-**OPTION 3: Delayed start on maintenance**
+**OPTION 3: Delayed maintenance start**
-- Pay development fee now (KES 75,000)
+- Pay development fee now (KES 85,000 or KES 77,000 if signed this week)
-- Start maintenance in 3-6 months when you have budget
+- Start maintenance in 3 months when you have budget
-- Emergency support available at KES 5,000 per visit
+- Emergency support available at KES 5,000 per visit until then

-*But the development fee needs to be KES 75,000.
-I can't go lower than that without undervaluing 8 months of professional work."*
+*The standard price is KES 85,000, but I'm offering KES 77,000 if we can finalize this week.
+Either way, this is excellent value for 8 months of professional work."*

 ---

-### Objection 5: "We don't need quarterly maintenance..."
+### Objection 5: "We don't need monthly maintenance..."

 **Your Response:**

 *"I totally understand wanting to keep costs down.
-But let me explain why quarterly maintenance is actually an INVESTMENT, not just an expense:*
+But let me explain why monthly maintenance is actually an INVESTMENT, not just an expense:*

 **WITHOUT MAINTENANCE:**
 - ❌ Website could get hacked (very common in Kenya)